FreeMarketamilitia/awesome-agents-md/README.md

 ## Index.yaml Explanation

 The `index.yaml` file serves as an index or manifest for the repository's resources.
-It defines a list of "agents" or guides, each mapped to a specific source file and a target output location.
-This file is likely used for automated processing, such as aggregating or publishing multiple markdown files into a consolidated document.
+It defines a list of "agents" or guides, each mapped to a specific source file and a target download path (used by `agentfetch`).
+This file is used for downloading and consolidating markdown content into local files.

 ### Structure
 - **Format**: YAML (Yet Another Markup Language), which is human-readable and structured.